mhdb96/cs-framework/core-email/readme.md

-# core-email Module
+# Email Module

-The core-email module provides configurations for sending emails using Spring Boot's JavaMailSender.
-It includes the setup for an SMTP-based mail sender with customizable email properties.
+## Description

+The Email module facilitates email sending in CS Framework by configuring JavaMailSender through a straightforward EmailConfig class.
+It simplifies email properties management and promotes clean email sending code.

 ## Usage

-- Include this module as a dependency to enable email sending capabilities.
+- Annotate your application with `@EnableCSEmail` to enable email configuration.
-- Utilize the EmailConfig class for configuring and creating the JavaMailSender.
+- Customize email properties in the `application.yml` file under the `cs.email` prefix.

 ## Why to Use

-- Simplifies email sending functionality in your application.
+- Simplifies email configuration and sending in Java applications.
-- Allows for easy customization of email properties such as host, port, and credentials.
+- Improves maintainability by centralizing email configuration in one place.
+- Enhances code readability with clean and concise email sending code.

 ## How to Use

-1. Add this module as a dependency in your project.
-2. Import the EmailConfig class in your application configuration.
+1. Add the `@EnableCSEmail` annotation to your main application class.
-3. Use **@Autowired** to inject the JavaMailSender where email sending is required.
-4. Customize email properties in the application.yml file to fit your specific email server configuration.
+2. Customize email properties in the `application.yml` file under the `cs.email` prefix.
+3. Inject the configured `JavaMailSender` bean into your services or controllers for sending emails.